Interview by Dirk Webb

 Is your optimism ever threatened?

-If Optimism leads to achievement, what is it you hope the school system will achieve in 2016?
+If Optimism leads to achievement, what is it you hope your company will achieve in 2016?

 If you were to have five minutes with someone who was considering relocating to Madison County what would you tell them?